Ignaciojeria/einar/README.md

 go build -o einar

 # Create a new application using einar
-Create einar project with base installations only ./einar init -n=example_project -m=default
+Create einar project with base installations only in default mode ./einar init -n=example_project -m=default

 # Inside project :